kiudee/cs-ranking/README.rst

 Getting started
 ===============
-As a simple "Hello World!"-example we will try to learn the Medoid problem:
+As a simple "Hello World!"-example we will try to learn the Pareto problem:

 .. code-block:: python